|Pvt. Nick Kaplar

-Nick was inducted into the Army in Withee, Wisconsin, on April 7, 1941.
-He joined the 192nd Tank Battalion while it was training at Fort Knox, Kentucky.
-He was assigned to the Medical Detachment and trained as a medic.
+He was inducted into the U.S. Army in Withee, Wisconsin, on April 7, 1941, and sent to Fort Knox, Kentucky, for basic training where he was assigned to the 192nd Tank Battalion.
+At some point, he was selected to be trained as a medic.

 The morning of December 8, 1941, the tankers were ordered to the perimeter of Clark Field to guard the airfield against Japanese paratroopers.
 The medical detachment remained in their bivouac.
 After the attack on Clark Field on December 8, 1941, Nick and the other medics gave aid to the wounded and dying.

 That night, most men slept under their tanks since it was safer than sleeping in their tents.
 They had no idea that they had slept their last night in a bed.

 One of the results of the attack was that the transfer of D Company, to the 194th, was never completed.
 The company retained its designation of being part of the 192nd for both the Battle of Luzon and the Battle of Bataan.

 The 194th, with D Company, was moved, the night of the 12th, to an area south of San Fernando near the Calumpit Bridge arriving there at 6:00 A.M.
 On December 13, the tankers were moved 80 kilometers from Clark Field to do reconnaissance and to guard beaches.
 On the 15th, the battalion received 15 Bren gun carriers but turned some over to the 26th Cavalry, Philippine Scouts.
 These were used to test the ground to see if it could support tanks.

 The tank battalions were sent to the area around the Lingayen Gulf.
 The company was near a mountain, so many of the tankers climber to the top.
 On the mountain, they found troops, ammunition, guns but were just sitting there watching the Japanese ships in the gulf.
 They had received orders not to fire.